 London’s Policy for Accessible Pedestrian Crossings

 The first traffic light appeared in London 150 years ago.
-Now Transport for London (TfL) has implemented more than 6,000 of these devices across the capital.
-Why?
-Simply because the London road network is often under tremendous strain.
+Now Transport for London (TfL) has implemented more than 6,000 of these devices across the capital with audible signals for blind pedestrians.
 Despite the extensive network of public transportation, many Londoners still choose to drive a private vehicle to get around the city.
 To this traffic can be added cabs, trucks, cyclists, buses, coaches and all kinds of new urban means of transport like electric scooters.

 Considering that in 2017, 20,4% of road deaths in London were pedestrians and that 76% of collision happen at junctions, how do the 250,000 blind people living in the capital cope with road crossing?